Richie Havens: Woodstock and rise in fame

 Havens's live performances earned widespread notice.
 His opening 1969 appearance at Woodstock in a trio with Paul "Deano" Williams on guitar and singing backing vocals and Daniel Ben Zebulon on percussion catapulted him into stardom and was a major turning point in his career.
 Despite Havens's recollection that he performed for nearly three hours, the actual recording and setlist reflect that he played about fifty minutes.
 Havens continued playing because the musicians after him were delayed by traffic, including the originally scheduled opening act, Sweetwater.
-Havens concluded his set by riffing off the old spiritual "Motherless Child".
+He concluded his set by riffing off the old spiritual "Motherless Child".
 In an interview with Cliff Smith, for Music-Room, Havens explained:

-I'd already played every song I knew and I was stalling, asking for more guitar and mic, trying to think of something else to play – and then it just came to me ...
+I'd already played every song I knew and I was stalling, asking for more guitar and mic, trying to think of something else to play–and then it just came to me...
 The establishment was foolish enough to give us all this freedom and we used it in every way we could.

 The subsequent Woodstock movie release helped Havens reach a worldwide audience.
 He also appeared two weeks later at the Isle of Wight Festival, in late August 1969.

 Havens also began acting during the 1970s.
 He was featured in the original 1972 stage presentation of The Who's Tommy, as Othello in the 1974 film Catch My Soul, in Greased Lightning alongside Richard Pryor, and in Bob Dylan's Hearts of Fire.

 In July 1978, he was a featured performer at the Benefit Concert for The Longest Walk, an American Indian spiritual walk from Alcatraz to Washington, D.C. affirming treaty rights, as a result of legislation that had been introduced to abrogate Indian treaties.